ianstormtaylor/get/Readme.md

 # get

   Get a property from a model or object.
+For the reverse, checkout [`ianstormtaylor/set`](https://github.com/ianstormtaylor/set).

 ## Installation